The Escape Team

-The Escape Team is the 22nd album by New York City-based alternative rock band They Might Be Giants, released on December 10, 2018 for digital download and pre-order.
+The Escape Team is the 22nd studio album by American alternative rock band They Might Be Giants, released on December 10, 2018 for digital download and pre-order.
 The digital download and pre-order was released simultaneously with My Murdered Remains.
 The physical album was released in May 2019.

 The Escape Team is a concept album, made in collaboration with long-time TMBG music video collaborator David Cowles, based on fictional characters from his original comic book of the same name.

 In the year prior to the album's release, songs from The Escape Team were released as part of They Might Be Giants' 2018 Dial-A-Song series.
-Each song was released with a music video animated and directed by Cowles, with the exception of "The Poisonousness", which was directed by Ajax Digital Design.
+Each song was released with a music video animated and directed by Cowles, with the exception of "The Poisonousness," which was directed by Ajax Digital Design.